Talkdesk/api/integrations/configuration/README.md

 * `description`
     * **Type:** String, mandatory
     * **Description:** User-friendly action description that Talkdesk will show to the user.
+It should be lowercased so that it can be used in the context of an automation (e.g: "create a new ticket in Zendesk" as description will be presented by Talkdesk as "Then create a new ticket in Zendesk").

 * `endpoint`
     * **Type:** String, mandatory